charto/nbind/README.md

 where type is the desired C++ type that the return value should be converted to.
 This is because the C++ compiler cannot otherwise know what the callback might return.

+Warning: currently callbacks have a very short lifetime!
+They can be called only until the first function that received them returns.
+That means it's possible to create a function like `Array.map` which calls a callback zero or more times and then returns, never using the callback again.
+It's currently not possible to create a function like `setTimeout` which calls the callback after it has returned.

 TODO

 Value types